 Step 4 – Paint

-One of the biggest challenges with painting fiberglass textured wall panels is its preparation before painting.
+One of the biggest challenges with painting fiberglass textured wall panels is its preparation before painting without which you will have a hard time refinishing your panels.

 Preparing the FRP panels for painting often needs some sanding (to allow the paint to stick better) which may expose you to the fine fibers that escape into the air.

-Make sure that you follow all the steps right and sand the surface before painting to avoid getting poor results.
+Make sure that you follow all the steps correctly and sand the surface before painting to avoid getting poor results.
+Also, for moisture-prone areas, consider paints with built-in mold and mildew inhibitors to improve durability and maintain a cleaner surface over time.

 Share the post "How to Paint FRP Panels?
 (Easy Steps and Tips)"